Iain Macleod: Chancellor of the Exchequer and death

-On 20 June 1970, two days after the Conservative Party's unexpected election victory, Macleod was appointed Chancellor of the Exchequer by the new Prime Minister, Heath.
+On 20 June 1970, two days after the Conservative Party's unexpected election victory, Macleod was appointed Chancellor of the Exchequer by the new prime minister, Heath.
 Despite being in pain, he made his one and only major speech on the economy as chancellor on 7 July 1970.
 In the speech Macleod bemoaned the high level of inflation and, at the same time, the highest level of unemployment since 1940.
-Later that day he was rushed to hospital with what was thought at first to be appendicitis, but was in fact a pelvic diverticulum.
-He was discharged 11 days later; yet at 10.30 pm on 20 July, while in 11 Downing Street, he suffered a heart attack and died at 11.35 pm.
+Later that day he was rushed to hospital with what was thought at first to be appendicitis, but was in fact a pelvic diverticulum; He was discharged 11 days later.
+At 10.30 pm on 20 July, while in 11 Downing Street, he suffered a heart attack and died at 11.35 pm.

 There seems little doubt that Macleod's wartime injury had combined with his smoking and overwork to shorten his life.
-Newspaper boss Cecil King (writing in The Cecil King Diary 1970–1974) insisted that Macleod had been stricken during the 1960s by terminal cancer which had begun to affect his spine.
+Newspaper boss Cecil King wrote in The Cecil King Diary 1970–1974 that Macleod had been stricken during the 1960s by terminal cancer which had begun to affect his spine.
 However, Macleod's own doctor, a Dr Forster, said there was no evidence that Macleod was suffering from cancer at the time of his death.
 At the subsequent by-election, Macleod was succeeded by Cecil Parkinson.